AFASSoftware/maquette/docs/API.md

 This object can be used to bypass rendering of a virtual DOM subtree to speed up rendering and diffing of the virtual DOM.

-## CalculationCache.calculate(inputs, calculation)
+## CalculationCache.result(inputs, calculation)

-Returns the previous outcome of CalculationCache.calculate if the input array matches the previous input array.
+Returns the previous outcome of `CalculationCache.result` if the input array matches the previous input array.
-Otherwise, the calculation function is executed and the outcome is cached and returned. objects in the inputs array are compared using ===.
+Otherwise, the calculation function is executed and its result is cached and returned. objects in the inputs array are compared using ===.

 ### parameters